linfaaa/msgyun/Python/README.md

 # django-send-messages
 A simple API to send messages，follow django mail design.
-It includes Yunpian backend and Wechat(weixin) backend.
-You can easily send sms message and wechat message by it.
-[Yunpian](http://www.yunpian.com) is a great sms cloud service.
+It includes msgyun backend and Wechat(weixin) backend.
+You can easily send sms message and wechat message by it. [msgyun](http://www.msgyun.com) is a great sms cloud service.
 And [Wechat](https://mp.weixin.qq.com/) is the most famous social network in china.

 And it can easily be extended to other sms backend.